 CHRIS HOWLETT grew up in Norfolk, Virginia and moved to the Triangle in junior high school.
 He received his BS in Accounting from UNC Chapel Hill, before moving to Orlando to help grow his father’s home insurance appraisal business.
 Chris began his real estate career as a broker when he moved back to North Carolina, but he soon began putting together development deals on his own.
 With training as a CCIM and state-certified appraiser, Chris loves to think creatively about how to make every deal a win-win.
 He has now been developing retail, office, medical office, and mixed use projects in the Triangle Area for over 30 years.

-EDWARD LAMMAS is a Partner at Beacon Properties Group, where he is responsible for mixed-use and multifamily development.
+EDWARD LAMMAS is responsible for mixed-use, multifamily, and land development.
 Edward has been responsible for the development of some 4,000 apartment units, and a 53 acre mixed use ‘town center’.
 Mr. Lammas holds a Bachelors of Science (with Honors) in Construction Management, and also an MBA with concentrations in Real Estate and Corporate Finance from The University of North Carolina at Chapel Hill, where he remains an active alumni member and regular case-competition judge.
 Edward was elected to and currently sits on the Carolina Trends Regional Initiative Council, for the Urban Land Institute.

 Kathryn Howlett Abrams